rpgove/greadability/README.md

 To use this module, create a layout for a graph (e.g. using [D3.js](https://d3js.org)) so that each vertex (also known as a *node*) has `x` and `y` properties for its coordinates and each edge (also known as a *link*) has `source` and `target` properties that point to vertices.

+See Dunne *et al* and [their earlier tech report](http://www.cs.umd.edu/hcil/trs/2009-13/2009-13.pdf) for more details on these and other readability metrics.

+C. Dunne, S. I. Ross, B. Shneiderman, and M. Martino.
+"Readability metric feedback for aiding node-link visualization designers," IBM Journal of Research and Development, 59(2/3) pages 14:1--14:16, 2015.

 ## Installing

 Download the latest version from the [Greadability.js GitHub repository](https://github.com/rpgove/greadability/releases).